microsoft/CCF/doc/operations/configuration.rst

 ``node_certificate``
 ~~~~~~~~~~~~~~~~~~~~

+Optional.
 The ``node_certificate`` section includes configuration for the node x509 certificate.

 - ``subject_name``: Subject name to include in node certificate.
 Default value: ``CN=CCF Node``.
 - ``subject_alt_names``: List of ``iPAddress:`` or ``dNSName:`` strings to include as Subject Alternative Names (SAN) in node certificates.
 If none is set, the node certificate will automatically include the value of the main RPC interface ``public_rpc_address``.
 Default value: ``[]``.